 Resolve to Buy Discounted Fitness Equipment

 A popular New Year's resolution is to get in shape, and fittingly, January is an excellent time to get a deal on fitness gear and equipment.
 In fact, in years past, there have been almost double the number of deals in January.
 (We otherwise didn't see another spike in deals until late spring.)
-Look for stationary bikes, treadmills, elliptical trainers, complete home gyms, and training accessories and DVDs that are marked 30% to 70% off.
+Look for stationary bikes, treadmills, elliptical trainers, complete home gyms, and training accessories and DVDs that are marked 40% to 90% off, and include brands such as NordicTrack, Weider, and Powerline.
 January is also a great time to start grabbing discounted equipment for winter sports.

 Spring for Winter Apparel

 In general, a lot of the best things to buy during After Christmas sales remain good buys throughout the month of January, including winter clothing deals.
-While the weather has been quite cold this year in many parts of the country, and that can sometimes create greater demand for seasonal wares (which may in turn affect sales), we typically see discounts of 50% to 80% off on coats and winter accessories at stores like Eddie Bauer, REI, Macy's, and JCPenney.
+We typically see discounts of 50% to 80% off on coats and winter accessories at stores like Eddie Bauer, REI, Lands' End, and more.
+Keep in mind, however, that "low as they can go" clearance pricing will come in late February, so if you're just looking to replace this year's style for future winters, you can save more by waiting until the end of the season.

 A Month for Home Furniture

-January 20 is Martin Luther King, Jr. Day, and in celebration, all 398 national parks will feature free admission.
+January 19 is Martin Luther King, Jr. Day, and in celebration, all 405 national parks will feature free admission.
 While a large number of our parks are already free of charge, notable parks that are waiving their fees include several of the most-visited in the country, such as Yosemite, Yellowstone, the Grand Canyon, and Olympic National Park.
 You'll save roughly $12 per person if you're arriving by foot or bike, or about $20 to $25 per vehicle.
-The National Parks Service doesn't offer another fee-free day until late April.
+If you miss it, don't sweat it; the next fee-free weekend comes in February for Presidents' Day.

 Keep an Eye Out for Early Tax Software Deals